Oil rises above $31 as lockdown easings counter supply glut

 For now though, soaring inventories are a reminder of excess supply lingering in the market.

-Traders will be looking for confirmation of the API’s inventory report when the official U.S. government figures come out later on Wednesday.
+Traders will be looking for confirmation of the API’s inventory report when the official U.S. government figures from the Energy Information Administration come out later on Wednesday.
+[EIA/S]

+“We would tend to agree that the market has bottomed out, but would caution against getting overly excited about this,” said analysts at JBC Energy.
+“The data trundling in for April really is shockingly bad.”

 Additional reporting by Shu Zhang in Singapore and Sonali Paul in Melbourne; editing by Jason Neely